gonzalo-villegas-curulla/GNSS_R01/README.md

 # Content of this repo

 In this repo I am retrieving GNSS sensor data from a bunch of Raspberry Pi boards under different environments.
-Particularly, the R01 (first Raspberry) is running Raspbian OS 32 bit (a version from 2022).
+Particularly, the R01 (first Raspberry, 3 model B) is running python code (using the libraries `serial`, and also `adafruit_bme280` and `RPi.GPIO` for other tests) in Raspbian OS 32 bit (a version from 2022).

 # Done